The Edge (song): Reception

 "The Edge" received positive reviews.
 Melissa Redman from the British magazine Renowned for Sound complimented lead singer Jenna McDougall's vocals and stated that they "stole the show."
 Redman also described the track to have an "epic movie sound."
 She gave the song four out of five stars.
 Mark McConnville also gave four stars, stating the chorus would "raise hairs" and praised the band for coming up with such a strong song, despite that they haven't been around for a long time.
 Kaiyang Lin from Sound and Motion magazine gave the song an acclaimed review, describing it as "nothing short of epic" and "perfect," accurately fitting the theme.
 Jeremy Vane-Tempest from SFMedia compared the song favorably to those of Paramore, stating that such a band "should be looking over [Tonight Alive's] shoulders."

 Music video

 The music video for "The Edge" shows the band performing as well as footage from The Amazing Spider-Man 2.
 In some instances, the band is shown with some elements of the film, such as being hit with waves from Electro.

 Live performances

 The band performed the track on 8 March 2014 at the O2 Academy in Australia.

 In response to the 2016 Pulse nightclub shooting, the band performed the song in honor of the victims at Vans Warped Tour.
-McDougall waived the Gay Pride parade while she sang.
+McDougall waived the Gay Pride flag while she sang.
 The band dedicated their set to the victims.